 For most configurations, the default NetBackup buffer settings are correct and there is no need to adjust them for the purpose of performance.
 Furthermore, there are factors outside of NetBackup which effect performance and should be reviewed.
 Some of these external factors include Host Bus Adapter (HBA) cards, SCSI cards, network interface card (NIC) settings, client disk I/O speed, network latency, and tape drive I/O. All of these should be reviewed to determine their respective impact on backup and restore speeds prior to any attempts to tune NetBackup.

-On a Windows server, four different buffer settings can be modified to enhance backup performance.
+On a Windows host, four different buffer settings can be modified to enhance backup performance.
 Those settings are:

-- NUMBER_DATA_BUFFERS: The number of buffers used by NetBackup to buffer data prior to sending it to the tape drives.
+· NUMBER_DATA_BUFFERS: This media server settings affects the number of data buffers used by NetBackup to buffer data prior to sending it to the attached storage unit (tape or disk).
 The default value is 16.

-Examine the bptm and bpbkar logs for references to waits and buffers and compare one side with the other.
-Individually, each side's number of waits means nothing.
+Examine the bptm and bpbkar logs for references to waits and delays and compare one side with the other.
+Individually, each side's number of waits means little.
 Only when compared to the opposite side, can you deduce where a potential bottleneck is:

 13:16:06.546 [2776.2620] <2> mpx_read_data: waited for empty buffer 0 times, delayed 0 times

 1:16:6.875 PM: [2532.1304] <4> tar_backup::OVPC_EOFSharedMemory: INF - bpbkar waited 0 times for empty buffer, delayed 0 times